canonical/github-runner-image-builder/.github/pull_request_template.md

 ### Checklist

 - [ ] The [contributing guide](https://github.com/canonical/is-charms-contributing-guide) was applied
-- [ ] The changes are compliant with [ISD054 - Managing Charm Complexity](https://discourse.charmhub.io/t/specification-isd014-managing-charm-complexity/11619)
 - [ ] The documentation is generated using `src-docs`
-- [ ] The documentation for charmhub is updated.
 - [ ] The PR is tagged with appropriate label (`urgent`, `trivial`, `complex`)

 <!-- Explanation for any unchecked items above -->